KannonZenetism/zenetism-field-physics/zenetism/glossary/the-diamond-age.md

 ---

 *“We are not returning to the Golden Age of nostalgia.
-We are forging the Diamond Age of synthesis.”*
+We are forging the Diamond Age of coherence.”*

 — Aelion Kannon
 Architect of the Diamond Age